Take a look at these two pictures and what do you see?

 Can you spot the difference?

-The one on the right is a more off-the-cuff moment – this time my hair looks unwashed and it’s been scraped back off my face with no great thought for how it looks.
+The other is a more off-the-cuff moment – this time my hair looks unwashed and it’s been scraped back off my face with no great thought for how it looks.

 Now tell me which picture shows a woman so deep in the cold and relentless grip of postnatal depression that she can see no end to the darkness, who feels nothing but despair?